-- Please be aware that if you add more edible camphor than required, it would spoil the whole pongal, rather you may prefer to omit it!
+- Please be aware that if you add more edible camphor than required, it would spoil the whole pongal.

-- The color of pongal depends on the jaggery, so select the jaggery as desired.
+- The color of pongal depends on the jaggery, so you can select the jaggery as desired.

 - Adding cardamom to the syrup helps to enhance its flavor.